-The Committee is of the opinion that the remuneration structure, designed for the RIIO period, reflects the strategic direction of the business and the steps taken during the year ensure that remuneration is designed to promote the long-term success of the Company.
+The Committee is of the opinion that the remuneration structure, designed for the RIIO period, reflects the strategic direction of the business and will promote the long-term success of the Company.

 Share options are not offered as an incentive to either Executive or Non-Executive Directors as the Company is privately owned.